plausible/docs/docs/wordpress-integration.md

 * Excludes admin users from having their visits and page views recorded out of the box (but you can disable this in case you want to track your visits)
 * Full support for [self-hosted instances of Plausible](self-hosting.md)

+## Create your Plausible Analytics account

+To use our WordPress plugin, you need to have a Plausible Analytics account.
+[Sign up for an account on our website](register-account.md) and [add the websites you'd like to track](add-website.md).
+Then you're ready to go to your WordPress dashboard.

 ## Install our WordPress plugin

 You can install the Plausible Analytics plugin in the "**Plugins**" section in the left-hand side navigation within your WordPress dashboard.

-Click on "**Add New**", in the search field in the top right, search for the name of the plugin and click on the "**Install Now**" button.
+Click on "**Add New**", in the search field in the top right, search for the name of the plugin ([Plausible Analytics](https://wordpress.org/plugins/plausible-analytics/)) and click on the "**Install Now**" button.

 After the installation is finished, click on the "**Activate**" button.

 "**Plausible Analytics**" will now show up in the "**Settings**" section in the left-hand side navigation within your WordPress dashboard.
 Click on it to explore the different options available.

+## Enable the custom domain feature (optional)

+If you'd like to serve our script as a first party connection from your subdomain (such as plausible.yourdomain.com or stats.yourdomain.com), you need to enable the custom domain feature in your Plausible Analytics account.
+You can [see the instructions here](custom-domain.md).

+After you've completed the setup process on our website, you can then switch on the custom domain feature in our WordPress plugin too.

+## Track analytics for administrator

+By default, our WordPress plugin excludes your own visits from being counted in the stats.
+However, if you'd like to count your own visits, you can enable the tracking for yourself too.

 ## How to track 404 page errors with the WordPress plugin

-404 error pages won't show up automatically.
-You'll have to configure the goal for them to show up on your dashboard.
+404 error pages won't show up automatically in your Plausible dashboard.
+You'll have to configure the goal for them to show up.

 To configure a goal, go to your website's settings in your Plausible Analytics account and visit the "**Goals**" section.
 You should see a prompt to add a goal.